athas/raytracinginoneweekendinfuthark/README.md

 $ make run
 ```

-You will see a black screen.
-Press a number key to fire that many
-rays from each pixel.
-See how the image improves!
-(Slightly and
-slowly.)
+The rendering will gradually improve the image quality.

 ## See Also